So my brother Ryan would have been 34 today.

 TWO.
 THAT EVERYONE DESERVES A HOME THEY LOVE AND ARE PROUD OF.

 I know that a lot of people believe that remodeling is a luxury.
 And I suppose that in many ways it is.
 But what I learned from Ryan was the importance of a home, not a house.

-But all kidding aside, having a home where there are drawers to put things, storage, organization for your stack of mail.
+But all kidding aside, having a home where there are drawers to put things and bookshelves for your books.
 Somewhere for the shoes by the front door.
-Enough cabinets to put every last toaster, Keurig, microwave, etc out of sight so you can see your countertops!
-It’s true!
+Enough cabinets in the kitchen to put every last toaster, Keurig, microwave, etc out of sight so you can see your countertops!
+(It’s true!
 They are under there.
 I promise!
 It may have been years since you’ve seen them.
-But there are countertops beneath the clutter.
+But there are countertops beneath the chaos.)

 We’ve learned that that goes for everyone.
 People need homes that work.
 Homes that make sense for their family and their lifestyle.
 Your home ought to be a place you love.
 A home should be conducive to its family.
 A gathering space large enough to…gather!
 A kitchen you don’t dread cooking in.
 A beautiful, comfortable common area where your family wants to be together.
 And yet enough private space where one can retreat and rest.

-We’re not talking about bigger being better.
-We’re not even saying that neutral colors are better.
-Or particular floor plans.
-None of that.
-We’re saying that every family is different and yet every family deserves to have a home that feels like a home and works like a home.
+Every family has a different set of needs and yet every family deserves to have a home that feels like a home and works like a home.